 Issue Activity Description 3.
-Congestion Rent Shortfalls Resulting From External Transmission Outages • Transmission outages or deratings occurring outside of the NYCA that are not anticipated at the time of a TCC auction can force the NYISO to reduce the assumed transfer capability between the NYCA and the adjacent control area.
+Congestion Rent Shortfalls Resulting From External Transmission Outages Transmission outages or deratings occurring outside of the NYCA that are not anticipated at the time of a TCC auction can force the NYISO to reduce the assumed transfer capability between the NYCA and the adjacent control area.
 If the resulting set of TCCs are rendered infeasible, the NYISO will incur congestion rent shortfalls in the day-ahead market.
 There is currently no way to assign the cost impact (due to the congestion rent shortfall) of that outage to the responsible external transmission owner.
 In addition, transmission outages or deratings that cause reductions in transfer capability between regions may have an impact on ICAP sales between regions.
 NYISO Senior Management will evaluate project, scheduling and budget impacts in conjunction with all other identified initiatives and determine what further action will be taken.
+NYISO will evaluate this issue as part of NYISO's market rules assessment initiative.
 4. Modeling of Netted Transactions at the NYISO- HQ Interface Currently, real-time imports from HQ are limited to 1200 MW based upon NY first contingency criteria.
 Day-ahead and real-time scheduling software recognizes a 1500 MW limit at the NY-HQ proxy bus comprised of imports, exports and wheel-throughs.
 One solution that has been suggested would create a second proxy bus model at the interface, which would be used to schedule only wheel-through transactions; the first proxy bus would be used to schedule imports/exports up to a net level of 1200 MW.
 A high-level presentation on functional requirements and preliminary resource requirements was presented at the Jan.
 20, 2006 S&PWG meeting.
-On February 13, 2006, the S&PWG Chairman requested NYISO Staff to investigate and report to Market Participants on the benefits to NY consumers associated with this project.
 NYISO Senior Management will evaluate this project, scheduling and budget impacts in conjunction with all other identified initiatives and determine what further action will be taken.
+HQUS made a presentation on this topic at the July 31, 2006 S&PWG meeting.